-Greater Colombo Water Rehabilitation Project - 2016
+Greater Colombo Water Rehabilitation Project - 2017

-The audit of financial statements of the Greater Colombo Water Rehabilitation Project for the year ended 31 December 2016 was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with Section 4.03(a) of Article IV of the Subsidiary Loan Agreement No: SL-P 90 dated 03 September 2008 entered into between the Democratic Socialist Republic of Sri Lanka and the National Water Supply and Drainage Board.
-This Project is implemented under the Loan Agreement No: SL-P90 dated 28 March 2007 entered into between Japan Bank for International Cooperation (JBIC) presently, known as Japan International Cooperation Agency (JICA) and the Government of Sri Lanka.
+[The audit of financial statements of the Greater Colombo Water Rehabilitation Project for the year ended 31 December 2017 was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with Section 4.03(a) of Article IV of the Subsidiary Loan Agreement No. SL-P 90 dated 03 September 2008 entered into between the Democratic Socialist Republic of Sri Lanka and the National Water Supply and Drainage Board.
+This Project is implemented under the Loan Agreement No. SL-P 90 dated 28 March 2007 entered into between Japan Bank for International Cooperation presently, known as Japan International Cooperation Agency and the Democratic Socialist Republic of Sri Lanka.
+My comment and observation which consider should be reported to Parliament apper in this report.